2016–17 Hong Kong Senior Shield

 2016–17 Hong Kong Senior Shield (officially known as 2016–17 HKFA Canbo Senior Shield due to sponsorship reasons) was the 115th season of one of the Asian oldest football knockout competitions, Hong Kong Senior Shield.
-11 teams entered this edition, with three games being played in First Round before the Quarter-final stage.
+Eleven teams entered this edition, with three games being played in the first round before the quarter-final stage.
 The competition was only open to teams that played in the 2016–17 Hong Kong Premier League.

 Kitchee won the final over Eastern.